cainamesoog/CISC486-Group-7/README.md

 # CISC486-Group-7

-## Game Title
+## Game Title (working name)
 **Witch Way**

 ---

 ## Core Gameplay
 The 2 players will take on the role of witches who are trying to complete their potion-making.
 To do this, they must collect 5 magical ingredients found in a labyrinth to put into their cauldron.
 There will be knights patrolling the labyrinth, and they will chase the players when spotted.
 When a knight successfully catches up to a witch and attacks them, that witch is dead.
 However, the other player can come revive the witch.
 Each witch has an ability at their disposal, and both have flying brooms that need to be recharged over time (sprinting).

 - The win condition is that the witches must collect the ingredients in sequential order and throw them into the cauldron until the potion is done, all while trying not to get caught/make contact with the knights.
 - The loss condition is that both witches are dead.

+---

 ## Game Type
 The game type will be a **Maze Chase + Puzzle Adventure** game

 This is because the players will perform the following:
 - Traverse a maze to collect ingredients while avoiding knights (Maze Chase)